broadly/wordpress-plugin/readme.txt

 4. The settings page will display a list of JavaScript tags that can be added to your pages to access reviews, your business data, or other Broadly custom embeds.
 5. Paste the embeds anywhere on the site where you want the content to show.
 6. That's it.
 Publish your site and see your reviews on the page natively!
+7. Web Chat is instantly enabled on your website.
+To follow up with your new customers, download and install the Broadly Mobile App.

 If you need additional help, contact your Account Manager or Broadly Support at 1-800-727-0445 or support@broadly.com.